 As Creative Strategic Director, Austen Atkinson, explains: “We’ll be working with huge platforms, and consulting with businesses around the world to bring intellectual property to life using VR, AI, MR (mixed reality) and other exciting technologies.
 It’s a great opportunity to lead the agency into a new dynamic era, with the launch of Orange Bus Futures set to diversify our offering and fuel future expansion.”

-Currently working on a slate of educational VR projects, Orange Bus is exploring initiatives with the Wales Millennium Centre and Horrible Histories creator Terry Deary, along with very practical solutions geared towards school attendance and immersive learning - growing out of Austen’s work as project lead on Google Expeditions, in 2016.
+Currently working on a slate of educational VR projects, Orange Bus is exploring initiatives with Horrible Histories creator Terry Deary, along with very practical solutions geared towards school attendance and immersive learning - growing out of Austen’s work as project lead on Google Expeditions, in 2016.

 We’ll also reveal how projects based around the likes of Amazon Alexa might offer possibilities and commercial engagements in the insurance sector, of a kind never seen before.